-After making changes to tombstone fields, be sure to republish shared settings as described below, if applicable.
+After making changes to Meta Shape fields, be sure to republish shared settings as described below, if applicable.

-To modify tombstone fields in the Tombstone Fields dialog, you must be a Macabacus or Windows administrator.
+To modify Meta Shape fields in the Library Manager dialog (or tombstone fields in the Tombstone Fields dialog in v8), you must be a Macabacus or Windows administrator.

 After publishing a tombstone, you may need to restart PowerPoint for the tombstone to appear in your library.